mohanadelemary/startup/overview.md

 6. **Codebase**: Where is the Markov pipeline implemented and maintained internally?
 Is it reproducible in Looker or Databricks?
 7. **Usage**: Who currently uses the *path-level attribution* outputs?
 Is it feeding back into Google Ads bidding, portfolio steering, CRM planning, or budgeting?
 8. **Data**: Best sources to use for everything.
+9. Where can see overview of the MC model weights and values per different LOD's

 ---